GoogleChrome/omnitone/README.md

 The decoder requires an audio or video element and AudioContext.
 The following is an example of how to set up the context and the element for FOA decoding.
 A first-order-ambisonic media file consists of 4 audio channels.

 The decoder constructor accepts the context and the element as arguments.
-Note that Omnitone uses HRTFs from [Google Spatial Media](https://github.com/google/spatial-media) project. from the The initialization of a decoder instance returns a promise which resolves when the resources (i.e. impulse responses) are loaded.
+Note that Omnitone uses HRTFs from [Google Spatial Media](https://github.com/google/spatial-media) repository, but you can use a custom set of HRTF files as well.
+The initialization of a decoder instance returns a promise which resolves when the resources (i.e. impulse responses) are loaded.

 ```js
 // Prepare audio element to feed the ambisonic source audio feed.